 - Hold a degree which is equivalent to a UK Bachelor's degree or higher, which was taught or researched in English (UK NARIC evaluation required if not taught in a majority English speaking Country)

-- Have passed a recognized English language test with at least a B1 score Council of Europe’s common European framework for language and learning.
+- Have passed an UKVI recognized English language test with at least a B1 score Council of Europe’s common European framework for language and learning.

 - Have previously met the English Language requirement during a grant of leave in the UK